 Nest area cleared by black bream

-ABPmer will be undertaking two further DDV surveys in July and August to monitor whether the black bream nesting season extends beyond when it is expected to finish by the end of June.
-These surveys will be undertaken with ABPmer’s new, bespoke designed DDV equipment able to simultaneously capture high resolution video and stills.
+ABPmer undertook two further DDV surveys in July and August to monitor whether the black bream nesting season extends beyond when it was expected to finish by the end of June.
+These surveys were undertaken with ABPmer’s new, bespoke designed DDV equipment able to simultaneously capture high resolution video and stills.

 The ABPmer survey team continue to develop a wide array of survey capability using the latest survey equipment.